About Us

 SUNY Maritime College Training Ship Empire State V (Photo, R, Brown 1985)

-After crossing the Atlantic Ocean six times, visiting nine different European Ports, and spending six months at sea running the 600 psi steam propulsion plant aboard the Training Ship Empire State V, SUNY Maritime College prepared Randy for a lifelong career in the marine industry as a capable hands-on engineer and Naval Architect.
+After crossing the Atlantic Ocean six times, visiting nine different European Ports, and spending six months at sea running the 600 psi steam propulsion plant aboard the Training Ship Empire State V, SUNY Maritime College prepared me for a lifelong career in the marine industry as a capable hands-on engineer and Naval Architect.

 Empire State V Cruising The Azores, Portugal